timothycrosley/sigy/README.md

 **sigy** A library to enable reusing and composing Python function signatures.

-Ever want to reuse a part of a function signature for multiple function?
-Now you can!
+Introducing sigy - a powerful tool that simplifies code reuse and streamlines function-based frameworks like FastAPI and Flask.
+Whether you're looking to reuse one signature or many, sigy provides a general and framework-agnostic solution.

-Sigy enables you to define a function signature, and logic once, and reuse it multiple times.
+By using sigy, you can easily combine multiple functions and seamlessly reuse boilerplate code.
+Simply write a function with a partial signature, and then include it within other functions using a decorator.
+This eliminates the need for plugin systems and offers a unique and efficient way to achieve code reuse across code bases.